PuneetGrov3r/MediumPosts/Tackle/README.md

-My medium posts for these notebooks:
+My medium posts with which these notebooks go along:

 1. [How to learn from BigData Files on low memory - Incremental Learning]()